Mounayer/OptimizeIt/README.md

 ### Output

-This creates afile in the output folder containing all the changes, you may provide more than 1 output file per file given, usage:
+This creates a file in the output folder containing all the changes, you may provide more than 1 output file per file given, usage:

 ```bash
 optimizeit file1 --output file1